AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >[!NOTE]
 >
->The user can create his own rules.
+>The user can create their own rules.
 When importing a package and when updating data via the **Refresh for deliverability** workflow, the user-created rules are overwritten.

 For more on bounce mail qualification, see [this section](#bounce-mail-qualification).